Gray four-eyed opossum: Behavior

 The species is nocturnal, solitary and partly arboreal.
 It is usually found in moist areas, often near streams, although it wanders in many different vegetation types.
 It is a good swimmer.

 Gray four-eyed opossums do not have a well defined territory, and home range stability depends on the availability of adequate resources.
 They are omnivorous, feeding on small animals and vegetation, such as leaves, seeds, and fruits.

 The gray four-eyed opossum does not "play dead" like the North American Virginia opossum.
-Instead it is aggressive and fights with potential predators.
+Instead it is aggressive and fights with potential predators, such as Amazon tree boas, South American bushmasters and possibly common opossums, ocelots, jaguarundis, tayras, grisons, gray foxes, and American barn owls.
 Some displays of aggression include opening the mouth wide and hissing loudly.
 It is known to be "the fiercest fighter of the opossums".
 The gray four-eyed opossum is a nocturnal animal but can be active during the day.
 Although it is terrestrial, it is very good at climbing and swimming.
 It has agile and swift movements, and seems more alert than other didelphids.

 Gray four-eyed opossums build nests out of dry leaves in hollow trees, tree forks, fallen logs and in ground burrows.
 They roll up into a ball while sleeping and although their eyes are actually closed, the white patches of fur above their eyes gives them the appearance of an awake animal.